jrnl-org/jrnl/docs/privacy-and-security.md

 autocmd BufNewFile,BufReadPre *.jrnl setlocal viminfo= noswapfile noundofile nobackup nowritebackup noshelltemp history=0 nomodeline secure
 ```

+!!! note
+    If you're using a [template](reference-config-file.md#template), you will
+    have to use the template's file extension instead of `.jrnl`.

-Please see `:h <option>` in Vim for more information about the options mentioned.
+See `:h <option>` in Vim for more information about the options mentioned.

 ### Neovim